 - Custom scripts: This area lets you customize scripts for specific page elements, such as your header/footer.

 To add content in Thrive Architect, click on the ‘+’ button in the right sidebar.
 This opens a scrollable menu listing the block types you can create, including a variety of blocks built to drive conversions.

-My one complaint about this portion of Architect is that the right sidebar is quite small and is displayed in grayscale by default.
-This makes it hard to notice.
+My one complaint about this portion of Architect is that the right sidebar is quite small and is displayed in grayscale by default, which makes it hard to notice.
 However, once you’re familiar with the program, this stops being an issue.

 Architect also offers extensive customization options for most blocks.
 These will appear in the left sidebar when you click on a specific block.
-For some blocks, like image blocks, this is also where you can add content to the block.
+For some, such as image blocks, this is also where you can add content.

 Each block comes with different settings, so be sure to explore the options for every type of content you use.

 Once you’ve completed the original version of your landing page, you’re ready to start testing variations.
-You can do this by clicking the ‘A/B’ button in the right sidebar.
-This will open a page where you can create and view variations of your landing page.
+You can do this by clicking the ‘A/B’ button in the right sidebar, which will open a page where you can create and view variations of your landing page.

 To create a new version of the page, click on the double-page icon in the top corner of the box displaying your completed place.
 You can then click on the page to edit it.
 Note that clicking ‘Add new variation’ will create a blank page, forcing you to restart the creation process from scratch.